celeritas-project/celeritas/doc/appendices/development.rst

 Examples:

-- Random number sampling: write a unit sphere sampling functor instead of replicating a polar-to-cartesian transform in a thousand places
+- Random number sampling: write a unit sphere sampling functor instead of replicating a polar-to-cartesian transform in a thousand places.
 - Cell IDs: Opaque IDs add type safety so that you can't accidentally convert a cell identifier into a double or switch a cell and material ID.
-Also makes code more readable of course.
+It also makes code more readable of course.